 Of course, using a landline or Skype.
 Either way, you pay nothing for the call, only the reading.
 Before the reading, you will receive an orientation packet by email to help you follow along.
 At the appointed time, I’ll call you and record the reading as it happens.
 We’ll use screen-sharing software so we can look at your charts together, just as if we were in the same room.
-Afterwards, you’ll receive a high-quality recording of the reading online, so you can listen to it as often as you’d like
+Afterwards, you’ll receive a high-quality recording of the reading online, so you can listen to it as often as you’d like.

 To get an astrology reading, you need an accurate birth date, location (city) and (most importantly) time of birth.
-Your accurate natal chart is the main tool of astrological self-understanding and doing a records search to find your birth time is well worth the effort.
+Your accurate natal chart is the main tool of astrological self-understanding and doing a record search to find your birth time is well worth the effort.
 If you need to search for your birth time, this blog post will explain how to go about it.
 You can also see the Rectification section in my FAQ for more information, but note I am not doing rectifications at this time.

 Readings for new clients are at least 90 minutes long, but after you’ve seen me twice, you can have a reading as short as 30 minutes, depending on what you’d like to discuss.